MycroftAI/Mycroft-Android/README.md

 Design and UI/UX is most needed at this point, but any and all help is greatly appreciated!

-##Beacon Scanning
+##Beacon Scanning - Optional!
+Beacon scanning is optional.
+But the idea was to permit a user to interact with beacons (uses for beacons are numerous).
+Currently, there is no tts for beacons; only scanning is possible.
+We will build out the functionality to include more interaction with Mycroft specific use cases.
+###To USE
 To beacon scan you will have to set the string res (resource) value for beacon_layout in the build configs.
 Below are some layouts.
 Please note, we are currently are getting eddystone to work with Mycroft.
 The first release will support ibeacon and AltBeacon.
 Please let us know if there are any issues.

 ALTBEACON 	m:2-3=beac,i:4-19,i:20-21,i:22-23,p:24-24,d:25-25
 EDDYSTONE  TLM 	x,s:0-1=feaa,m:2-2=20,d:3-3,d:4-5,d:6-7,d:8-11,d:12-15